 It is important to note that all food businesses are responsible for managing their risks and working to reduce the impact of those risks.
+This reflects contemporary risk management models, such as the example provided in Diagram 3.
 In order to reduce those risks a business will need to address a number of impact mitigation measures which are detailed in the next section.